cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

-Fixed the first plugin from not getting activated at restart Custom types can now do an unknown initial value scan Fixed the auto assembler highlighter from hiding some text while typing Fixed the auto assembler highlighter from not showing hexadecimal values as hex starting with a to f Fixed global debug from crashing in 64-bit (with dbvm) Fixed notification when closing and you had some changes
+Fixed the first plugin from not getting activated at restart Custom types can now do an unknown initial value scan Fixed the auto assembler highlighter from hiding some text while typing Fixed the auto assembler highlighter from not showing hexadecimal values as hex starting with A to F Fixed global debug from crashing in 64-bit (with dbvm) Fixed notification when closing and you had some changes